 The lines and definitions of leaders and managers may seem somewhat blurred and confusing.
 Just who or what is an innovative leader?
 At times it is useful to think of leaders as developing vision, while managers oversee tasks.

-It is also true, however, that whether you are the CEO of large company or the manager of a small department, you are a leader.
-People in your company or in your department are going to pay attention to, and most likely follow, the example you provide in taking on your responsibilities and carrying out your tasks.
+It is also true, however, that whether you are the CEO of large company or the manager of a small department, you are an organizational leader.
+People in your company or in your organization are going to pay attention to management leadership, and most likely follow, the example you provide in taking on your responsibilities and carrying out your tasks.
 The guidance you provide as a leader is in the how, why, what you do, as well as in what you say.

 Initiating structure means setting clear priorities and goals, establishing an organized approach to accomplishing the work, and allocating the resources effectively and properly.
 Showing consideration means recognizing people as individuals with lives, interests, and needs outside of the workplace that need to be recognized, accommodated, and even encouraged.
 Effective leaders don’t see their team members as identical functioning cogs.

 It seems intuitive that successful leaders initiate structure and show consideration.
-Being innovative in these important areas, though, plays a significant role in how successful they are as leaders.
+Having an innovative leadership style in these important areas plays a significant role in how successful you will be as a leader.
 Policies and procedures are used by innovative leaders as a starting point for communicating how the works gets done and not a constraint to process improvement.

 It seems most companies would rather lead their respective categories by doing most of the important things — all coming under the heading of “customer needs and wants” —consistently better than their competitors.